waynedsz/sandwich_shop/README.md

 flutter run
 ```

-## Need help?
+## Get support

 Use [the dedicated Discord channel](https://discord.com/channels/760155974467059762/1370633732779933806)
 to ask your questions and get help from the community.
-Please provide as much
-context as possible, including the error messages you are seeing and
+Please provide as much context as possible, including the error messages you are seeing and
 screenshots (you can open Discord in your web browser).
 >>>>>>> e901868 (Add a README for stage 1)